What are 'Fly to Antarctica & Cruise back' Trips?

 - These trips are less expensive than those which fly both directions due to the lower cost of including only one flight

-How does a ‘Fly to Antarctica & Cruise back' trip work?
+How do ‘Fly to Antarctica & Cruise back' trips work?

 There is no set formula to how these trips actually operate, other than their common approach of combining both flying and cruising to get to/from Antarctica.
 In fact there is wide variation between the different trips based on:

 - Whether they cruise south & then fly back, or vice versa